syahmikk43/Marketing-Campaign-Performance-Analysis/README.md

 - Do geography, language, or campaign duration impact performance?
 - How does performance evolve over time?

-This project addresses these questions by transforming raw campaign data into clear, actionable insights that can guide marketing strategy and budget allocation.
+This project addresses these questions by transforming raw campaign data into **clear, actionable insights** that can guide marketing strategy and budget allocation.

 ---

 ## Dataset Description
-The dataset contains 200,000 unique marketing campaigns, with the following key attributes:
+The dataset contains **200,000~ unique marketing campaigns**, with the following key attributes:

 | Column Name | Description |
 |--------------|-------------|